sumguytho/SpiralKnightsMods/README.md

  - intercepting methods calls
  - providing an entry point for external code

-## Possible improvements (TODO?, i'm still figuring stuff out)
+## Possible improvements (TODO?, I'm still figuring stuff out)

-#### use ASM framework to modify classes instead of Krakatau

-This would eliminate the need to override classes in projectx-pcode.jar, and as a consequence allow a completely standalone solution.

-Not only does this allow multiple modifications to the same class coexist, but, under certain circumstances, it might allow multiple modifications to the same method (without performance implications in mind, that is) to coexist peacefully.

-One downside to this is that one can't use debbuger agent with ASM framework.
+#### make mods usable for normal users

+Right now the process is still impossible for usual folk.

-#### use org.reflections to detect new mods
+#### make mods more supportable

-Actually detecting classes that implement `Mod` interface (or maybe extend abstract class `Mod` if that would prove to be useful in the future) would be a lot better than specifying a list of classes to look for explicitly.

-#### read mod name and version from mod.json

-Would require refactoring `Mod` from interface to abstract class.
+The process should be:
+ 1. Produce deobfuscated projectx-pcode.jar.
+ 2. Apply mappings.
+ 3. Build mods against deobfuscated jar (mods should use deobfuscated namings).
+ 4. Apply inverse mappings to mods thus making them usable with obfuscated jar.

+This way the source code uses normal names and output mods can be used with original jar without modification.
+One potential problem is that when applying mapping through Enigma non-class contents are lost so rsrc from jars will be lost.

+#### some other way of discovering mods

+Will require making Mod an abstract class instead of interface.

 #### migrate away from Eclipse JDT

 Projects react to changes in referenced projects very slowly and sometimes don't react at all.

-#### maybe a lex parser for chat commands

-#### maybe I could use make / bitbake or some other established thing for building
+I can't use javac to compile stuff though, this only works in Eclipse for some reason.
+Using deobfuscated jar should solve this.